Filmmaking Tools & Gears to make an Independent Film on a Budget

 2. Camera

-Choosing the right kind of Camera is the first step in making your film.
+Choosing the right kind of camera is the first step in making your film.
 The camera you choose to use to film depends on your budget as well as the kind of films you want to make.
 Different cameras are good for different kinds of filming.
+For instance, a good camera with excellent low-light performance and fast autofocus can make a significant difference in your shooting quality.

-When budget filmmaking is concerned, three basic and main types of camera are there which can be chosen as per your requirement and preference in filmmaking tool.
-These include the mirrorless camera, or DSLRs, camcorders, and cinema cameras.
+When budget filmmaking is concerned, three basic and main types of cameras are there which can be chosen as per your requirement and preference in filmmaking tool.
+These include mirrorless cameras, DSLRs, camcorders, and cinema cameras.
+Additionally, you might consider using a smartphone equipped with a high-quality camera for certain types of shots.

 For starting, the best choice for most people has been seen to be the mirrorless camera or the DSLR.
 You can start by using the Panasonic G85.